vyzaldysanchez/stacker.vc/README.md

-# STACK Token & Distribution Contracts
+# Treasury, STACK Token & Distribution Contracts

 ### Testing these contracts:
 To test these contracts, you can run unit or integration tests (yEarn integration).
 Rename the correct `migrations_XXX` folders to `migrations` and then run `truffle migrate`.
 They will need different ganache-cli instances, detailed more in their separate READMEs.

+TODO: work on `truffle test` implementation over `truffle migrate`.
+This is the proper way to run tests, but had some compatibility issues earlier.

+### VCTreasuryV1 (./Treasury/VCTreasuryV1.sol)

+This contract is the "product" of the first iteration of stacker.vc.
+This smart contract creates full functionality for a trust-minimized, decentralized VC investment fund.

 ### STACK Token (./Token/STACKToken.sol)